tkellen/json-api/format/index.md

 ```

 A server **MUST** return `403 Forbidden` in response to an unsupported request
-to create a resource with a client-generated ID.
+to create a record with a client-generated ID.

 #### Responses <a href="#crud-creating-responses" id="crud-creating-responses" class="headerlink"></a>